Ishah11/IO-Code/README.md

 # Astronomical Data Analysis

 This repository showcases Python scripts for processing astronomical observation data, performing brightness calculations, and generating visualizations.
 It demonstrates skills in data preprocessing, computational analysis, and scientific graphing.
+This was created to calculate volcanic activity using telescoping runs on NASA's Infrared Telescope (IRTF).

 IRTF Data Analysis: